-Most businesses that grow to a certain point all reach the same realization: They’re getting too many calls, and they need a receptionist.
+Most businesses that grow to a certain point all reach the same realization: They’re getting too many calls, and they need a remote receptionist.

 This is an exciting time, because it means that your business is thriving and that you’re at the next level of scaling.

 It can also be nerve-wracking, especially if the business is on a tight budget and can’t afford to pay a $35,000 a year salary + benefits for an administrative assistant who could only work at most forty-ish hours a week.
 Any more than that, then you’d need to hire a second.

 Fortunately, there’s a simple solution to this dilemma, and that’s hiring a remote receptionist.
 Let’s dive in and take a close look at what remote receptionists are, how they work, and the benefits to consider.

 Remote receptionists are often qualified, highly-trained customer service agents that are employed by a third-party answering service.

 Remote receptionists can answer your calls and help your customers and vendors.
 They’ll be able to use your branded language and treat your customers as an in-office receptionist would.

 It’s as simple as that.

 How It Works